You’ve got the freedom to learn what you want | Courses from ₹2499, check out

 Both sides of the position you take allow for the usage of stop-loss orders.
 To limit your losses, you can create a buy or sell stop-loss order depending on whether you are in a long or short position.

-Types of Stop Loss Order
+What are the Types of Stop Loss Orders?

 There are two types of stop-loss orders: